Accelerating operator Sinkhorn iteration with overrelaxation: Operator Sinkhorn iteration

 Noting that the traces of the left sides in both equations are equal implies $\alpha = \beta$.
 It is then easy to conclude that $(X_*,Y_*) = (\sqrt{\alpha} \hat X_*, \sqrt{\alpha} \hat Y_*)$ is a fixed point of $\bS$.
 At the same time, the uniqueness of $(\hat X_*, \hat Y_*)$ implies that $(\mu X_*, \mu^{-1} Y_*)$ with $\mu > 0$ is the only orbit of fixed points of~$\bS$.
 The convergence of the $(X_t,Y_t)$ to $(X_*,Y_*)$ in the Hilbert metric at the asserted rates then follows directly from $X_{t+1} = S_1(S_2(X_t))$ for $t \ge 1$ and $Y_{t+1} = S_2(S_1(Y_t))$ for $t \ge 0$ using the Lipschitz constants of $S_1$ and $S_2$. \end{proof}

 One should note that $\Phi$ being positivity improving is a convenient but not necessary condition for the solvability of the operator scaling problem~\eqref{eq: OSa}--\eqref{eq: OSb}.
-In~\cite{Gurvits2004} existence of solutions is shown for the broader class of so called indecomposable CP maps by proving the convergence of the scaling algorithm in its original form of Algorithm~\ref{algo: OSI}, albeit without a rate.
+In~\cite{Gurvits2004} the existence of solutions is shown for the broader class of so called indecomposable CP maps by proving the convergence of the scaling algorithm in its original form of Algorithm~\ref{algo: OSI}, albeit without a rate.
 Moreover, solutions are also unique (up to orbits) in this case.
+More generally, a CP map has a solution to operator scaling if and only if it is the direct sum of indecomposable CP maps~\cite[Theorem~9.4]{Idel2016}.
 This analysis is however much more involved.
 Anyway, in practice, the algorithm works quite reliably without checking assumptions on the CP map, for example also in cases when $k < \max(m,n)$ (not included in the experiment section), which cannot be positivity improving.